Mick Gallagher

-Michael William Gallagher (born 29 October 1945) is an English Hammond organ, piano and synthesizer player best known as a member of Ian Dury and the Blockheads and for his contributions to albums by the Clash.
+Michael William Gallagher (born 29 October 1945) is an English Hammond organ, piano and synthesiser player best known as a member of Ian Dury and the Blockheads and for his contributions to albums by the Clash.
 He has also written music for films such as Extremes (1971) and After Midnight (1990), and the Broadway play Serious Money (1987).

 Early band work

 Mick Gallagher started his musical career in Newcastle with The Unknowns in the early 1960s.
 He played with the Animals during 1965, replacing their founding member Alan Price.
 He moved on to form The Chosen Few, where he played alongside Alan Hull, who later formed Lindisfarne.
 Other associations include Skip Bifferty, Peter Frampton's Camel and Cochise.

 In 1977 Gallagher was playing in a band called Loving Awareness, including John Turnbull, Charley Charles and Norman Watt-Roy.
 Charles and Watt-Roy worked as session musicians with Ian Dury, and when the group went on tour, Gallagher and Turnbull were invited along.
 This band became the Blockheads.